-Current law sets the late registration fee for camper trailers and multipurpose trailers at $10.
+Colorado law sets the late registration fee for camper trailers and multipurpose trailers at $10.
 Section 3 sets trailer coaches at the same late registration fee.

-Senate Bill 22-108 requires the owner of a truck to present a certified scale ticket showing the weight of the truck if the truck is subject to certain weight-based fees, has not been modified, and weighs between 4,500 pounds and10,000 pounds.
+Colorado law requires the owner of a truck to present a certified scale ticket showing the weight of the truck if the truck is subject to certain weight-based fees, has not been modified, and weighs between 4,500 pounds and10,000 pounds.
 Section 7 authorize the owner to present a manufacturer's certificate of origin, certificate of title, certified scale ticket, or other documents or systems as determined by rule.

-Under current law, the department uses a table to compute certain registration fees that are based on weight for vehicles that weigh less than 10,000 pounds.
+The department uses a table to compute certain registration fees that are based on weight for vehicles that weigh less than 10,000 pounds.
 Section 8 lowers this weight to 6,000 pounds.

-Current law requires an applicant for a certificate of title for a motor or off-highway vehicle to provide any lien document as an original or as a copy, which must be certified by the lienholder to be a true copy of the original lien.
+Colorado law requires an applicant for a certificate of title for a motor or off-highway vehicle to provide any lien document as an original or as a copy, which must be certified by the lienholder to be a true copy of the original lien.
 Similarly, a lienholder that is filing a lien must file any lien document as an original or a copy, which the lienholder must certify is a true copy.
 Sections 9, 10, and 11 repeal the requirement that the lienholder certify the copy.
 Section 9 and 11 also remove language that says that vehicle lien filings are public records.

 To release a lien on a motor or off-highway vehicle, current law requires the lienholder to file a lien release, which must include a written declaration that is made under penalty of perjury.
 Section 12 adds an option that the lienholder may file a notarized declaration.

 Colorado law requires a motor vehicle dealer to pay a $25 fee to the executive director of the department for a certificate of title.
 Section 13 clarifies that the fee can be paid to a county clerk or third-party vendor, which is typically the entity that is processing the transaction.
-Section 13 Section 14 splits this $25 dollar fee, if paid to the county clerk, so that the county clerk retains $21.80 and forwards the rest to the department.
+Section 14 splits this $25 dollar fee, if paid to the county clerk, so that the county clerk retains $21.80 and forwards the rest to the department.

-Current law requires a vehicle owner to obtain a bonded certificate of title if the vehicle owner cannot present the ordinary proof of ownership.
+Colorado law requires a vehicle owner to obtain a bonded certificate of title if the vehicle owner cannot present the ordinary proof of ownership.
 To obtain a title in lieu of a bonded title on a collector's item, street-rod vehicle, or horseless carriage of 25 years old or older, the applicant must present, among other things, a notarized bill of sale.
 Section 15 repeals the requirement that the bill of sale be notarized.

 To register a motor vehicle, a vehicle owner must pay a road safety surcharge and a bridge safety surcharge.
 Section 16 sets the road safety surcharge at $16 for trailer coaches, which are trailers that are at least 26 feet long and used for temporary living quarters.
-Section 16 Section 17 sets the bridge safety surcharge at $13 for trailer coaches.
+Section 17 sets the bridge safety surcharge at $13 for trailer coaches.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)